A LITTLE BIT OF HISTORY: RHODESIA

 - “Air Force 29-77 6B Niv188”, sn #39.180.xxx, with Extract of Archives, delivered to East Africa (Nov.
 1976).

-Interestingly, those Rhodesian 145.022-74s seem to be all fitted with wider pushers than the standard ones.
+Interestingly, some of those Rhodesian 145.022-74s (at least for the 39.180.xxx ones) seem to be fitted with wider pushers than the standard ones.
 Those specific pushers are similar to the ones fitted on the Apollo-Soyuz special series from 1976 (5.5 mm diameter, on a slightly modified case).

 Looking for pictures of Moonwatches worn by Rhodesian pilots is not an easy thing, but we managed to find some interesting images where the watches can be seen.